tinkink-net/tutorials/docs/en/git/git-using-different-config-in-different-projects.md

 git config user.name // Tinymemo
 git config user.email // tinymemo@somehobby.com
 ```

+> Note: you must run `git config` command in the project directory, otherwise it will use the global configuration.

 So we can make it easy to use different configuration in different projects.